luxas/kubeadm-workshop/README.md

 I'm one of the main kubeadm developers and very excited about bare metal as well, so I thought showing some of the things you can do with Kubernetes/kubeadm would be a great fit!

+This workshop is a part of my talk at KubeCon Berlin: [Autoscaling a Multi-Platform Kubernetes Cluster Built with kubeadm [I] - Lucas Käldström - YouTube](https://youtu.be/ZdzKQwMjg2w)

+My slides for the presentation are here: http://slides.com/lucask/kubecon-berlin

 ### Highligts

 * Showcases what you can do on bare-metal, even behind a firewall with no public IP address
+* Demonstrates usage of cutting-edge technologies like Persistent Storage running on-cluster, Autoscaling based on Custom Metrics and Aggregated API Servers

 What's more, the Kubernetes yaml manifests included in this repository are multi-architecture and works on ARM, both 32- and 64-bit!